 4) Bake at 200 degrees Fahrenheit for one hour, stirring every 15 minutes.

-Let cool on a parchment lined sheet pan.
+- Let cool on parchment lined sheet pans.
 Don't leave it in the large baking pan you used, or you'll end up with one solid, giant hunk of caramel corn.
 Delicious, but really very difficult to break apart without pulverizing the popcorn kernels.
 Letting it cool in a single layer is MUCH easier.
 Learned that one the hard way.